 Understand the situation, its components, results and future implications as much as possible.
 Figure out what you know; what you don’t know; what you need to find out; and what are myths and rumors that abound.

 There is no substitute for this.
-While you should work with your communications team on what information you will be sharing, whatever you share needs to be the unadulterated truth.
+While you should work with your communications and legal teams on what information you will be sharing, whatever you share needs to be the unadulterated truth.
+Be honest about what you know and what you are working to figure out.

-With the exception of FCC and/or regulatory requirements, all communication should be executed from the “inside out.”
+With the exception of regulatory requirements, all communication should be executed from the “inside out.”
 Employees should be communicated to first and foremost, followed by outside audiences.
+Communicate proactively with your stakeholders to avoid an information vacuum that can fill with misinformation.

 No matter how successful the leader, there is one common truth — communication is a learned skill.
 When crisis situations arise, those leaders who have taken the time to build that skill beforehand are far more successful than those learning “on the fly.”
 To drive effective communications, leaders must: